awsdocs/amazon-emr-management-guide/doc_source/emr-vpc-host-job-flows.md

 1. A status window shows the work in progress\.
 When the work completes, choose **OK** to close the status window\.
 The **Your VPCs** page displays your default VPC and the VPC that you just created\.
 The VPC that you created is a nondefault VPC, therefore the **Default VPC** column displays **No**\.

 1. After the VPC is created, go to the **Subnets** page and note the identifier of one of the subnets of your VPC\.
-You use this information when you launch the EMR cluster into the VPC\.
+You use this information when you launch the Amazon EMR cluster into the VPC\.